Using and interpreting data in schools

 This course is a foundation level professional learning program focused on developing teachers’ expertise in using and interpreting different types of data in a school context.
-It is designed for teachers and school leaders who wish to build solid shared understandings about the kinds of data used in schools, the different ways in which data can be represented and what they can tell teachers about student learning.
+It is designed for teachers and school leaders who wish to build solid shared understandings and shared language about the kinds of data used in schools, the different ways in which data can be represented, and what they can tell teachers about student learning.

 Recommended prior learning

 This foundation course has no recommended prior learning.

 Participants will be able to:

 - Identify and critically evaluate the types, purposes and uses of data available in schools;

 - Summarise and represent data, including assessment data; and

 - Interpret and represent tabular and graphical representations of data in reports.